JASON0916/spiders/README.md

-spider_wooyun
+spiders
 =====================================

+1.spiders_wooyun:
   This is written by python3.
 It can collect information from www.wooyun.org ( a nice platform about loophle information   in China )